Cui Yanzhao

-Cui Yanzhao (崔彥昭), courtesy name Siwen (思文), was an official of the Chinese Tang dynasty, serving as a chancellor during the reign of Emperor Xizong.
+Cui Yanzhao (崔彥昭; 840s - 876), courtesy name Siwen (思文), was an official of the Chinese Tang dynasty, serving as a chancellor during the reign of Emperor Xizong.

 Background

-It is not known when Cui Yanzhao was born.
-He was from the "Lesser Branch" of the prominent Cui clan of Qinghe (清河, in modern Xingtai, Hebei), and his ancestors originally claimed ancestry from the ruling house of the Spring and Autumn period state Qi.
+While his birth date remains unknown, Cui Yanzhao hailed from the "Lesser Branch" of the prominent Cui clan of Qinghe (清河, in modern Xingtai, Hebei).
+His ancestors originally claimed descent from the ruling house of the Spring and Autumn period state Qi.
 Cui Yanzhao's traceable ancestry included officials of Han dynasty (including Cui Yan), Liu Song, Northern Wei, and Tang dynasty.
 However, neither his grandfather Cui Zhi (崔秩) nor his father Cui Qi (崔豈) was listed with any official titles.
-Cui Yanzhao and Wang Ning (王凝) were cousins (their mothers were sisters), but they developed an enmity because Wang passed the imperial examinations in the Jinshi class first and became arrogant.
-On one occasion after Wang did so (but before Cui would eventually do so as well, in 849), when Cui was at Wang's house, Wang met him while dressed informally (thus showing a lack of respect), and further commented to Cui, "Maybe you should take the Mingjing [(明經)] examination instead."
-This greatly offended Cui, as the Mingjing examination was considered far less prestigious than the Jinshi examination.
-Still, even by this point, Cui was known for his deep understanding of Confucianism.
+Cui's relationship with his maternal cousin (their mothers were sisters), Wang Ning (王凝), was famously strained.
+Their enmity began when Wang passed the imperial examinations in the Jinshi class first and grew arrogant.
+On one occasion before Cui’s own Jinshi success in 849, Wang met him at home while dressed informally—a significant mark of disrespect.
+Wang further insulted him by suggesting, "Maybe you should take the Mingjing [(明經)] examination instead."
+Because the Mingjing examination was considered far less prestigious than the Jinshi, this greatly offended Cui.
+Still, by this point, Cui was already known for his deep understanding of Confucianism.
 After Cui himself passed the imperial examinations in 849 (during the reign of Emperor Xuānzong), he served on the staffs of several regional governors.
-He was known for his understanding of the economy as well as administrative capabilities.
+He was known for his understanding of the economy as well as his administrative capabilities.